daquinons/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Store is the place where the common state tree is saved.
+It's a single source of truth because everyone gets its props directly from there and it's updated in a predictible way.

+Reducers is where the result of the action arrives and the state is updated using immutable ways.

+Actions are the functions executed and dispatched by the components.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Application state uses data that is important for the core functions and interest multiple components at the same time.
+Component state would be something as small as keeping track of a checkbox.
+That small UI is not relevant for the whole application (it will be important the change in data that makes that checkbox).
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+Thunk is a middleware installed in redux so every action, before finalizing, passes through it.
+In the case of Thunk it gives the ability to perform and execute async calls (to databases, APIs, etc) because redux is sychronous by default.
 ## Project Set Up

 Follow these steps to set up your project: